-4.1 Minor misconduct will be dealt with informally usually in a confidential one-to-one meeting between the employee and line manager.
-In the case of the Clerk being the individual against whom there is a complaint or allegation the matter should be handled discreetly by members of the Staffing (or similar) committee and involve an informal meeting initially.
-However, where the matter is more serious or informal action has not brought about the necessary improvement the following procedure will be used:
+4.1 Minor misconduct will be dealt with informally usually in a confidential one-to-one meeting between the official and line manager.
+In the case of the Chief Officer being the individual against whom there is a complaint or allegation the matter will be handled discreetly by members of the Employment and/or Complaints Committees and involve an informal meeting initially.
+However, where the matter is more serious, or informal action has not brought about the necessary improvement the following procedure will be used.